The Food Bank of Waterloo Region encourages community to get involved

 Email elected officials

 To meaningfully address food insecurity, all levels of government must implement policies that reduce poverty and improve the incomes of food-insecure households.
-Using the letters we’ve drafted below, we encourage you to contact your municipal, provincial, and federal representatives and urge them to implement the policy recommendations from Feed Ontario and Food Banks Canada.
-If you’re accessing food assistance, be sure to share your story.
-This helps reduce stigma and increase understanding of the challenges you face.
+The Food Bank encourages everyone to use ready-to-send letters available at thefoodbank.ca/hungeractionmonth to contact their municipal, provincial, and federal representatives, urging them to implement the policy recommendations from Feed Ontario and Food Banks Canada.

 Support the Groceries and Essentials Benefit

-The Food Bank of Waterloo Region is joining Food Banks Canada in calling on the federal government to introduce a Groceries and Essentials Benefit for low-income families struggling to afford necessities like food and shelter.
-You can join our call for action by signing the petition and sending a letter to your member of parliament.
+The Food Bank is joining Food Banks Canada in calling on the federal government to introduce a Groceries and Essentials Benefit for low-income families struggling to afford necessities like food and shelter.
+Community members are invited to join the call for action by signing the petition and sending a letter to their member of parliament.
+Learn more at foodbankscanada.ca.

 Support Feed Ontario’s policy asks

-The Food Bank is joining Feed Ontario in calling on the provincial government to improve social assistance, invest in affordable housing, and build a stronger workforce.
-Sign the petition to amplify our message and add your voice to the campaign.
+The Food Bank is joining Feed Ontario to urge provincial government to improve social assistance, invest in affordable housing, and build a stronger workforce.
+Supporters can amplify this message by signing the petition and adding their voices to the campaign.
+Learn more at feedontario.ca/stayafloat.

 Share social posts

-Sharing information about Hunger Action Month on social media can make a big difference.
-By raising awareness among your friends, family, and colleagues, you help spread the message and inspire others to act.
-All month long, look for our posts on food insecurity in Waterloo region by following us on Instagram, TikTok, LinkedIn, Facebook, and X.
+Sharing information about Hunger Action Month on social media can make a significant difference.
+By raising awareness among friends, family, and colleagues, individuals can help spread the message and inspire others to act.
+Throughout the month, The Food Bank will be sharing posts on food insecurity in Waterloo region, which can be followed on Instagram, TikTok, LinkedIn, Facebook, and X.

 Donate funds

-For those who can afford to give, please consider donating funds this month.
-Financial donations allow us to fill gaps in our inventory, buy food to meet diverse cultural and dietary needs, and keep our delivery trucks on the road.
-You can donate online or drop off a financial donation at 50 Alpine Court in Kitchener.
+For those able to contribute, The Food Bank encourages financial donations this month.
+Monetary contributions enable The Food Bank to fill gaps in inventory, buy food that meets diverse cultural and dietary needs, and keep delivery trucks on the road.
+Donations can be made online at thefoodbank.ca/donate or dropped off at 50 Alpine Court in Kitchener.
 Every dollar donated helps provide two meals for someone facing hunger.

 Donate non-perishable food

-If you have room in your grocery budget to buy some extra food, non-perishable food donations are always welcome and appreciated.
-These donations keep our shelves stocked and allow us to provide safe, healthy, and nutritious food to our partners in the Community Food Assistance Network, who directly support the 1 in 10 households in Waterloo region struggling to afford to put food on the table.
-You can drop off non-perishable food items at any grocery store or police, fire, or paramedic station in Kitchener-Waterloo or to our distribution centre.
-Right now, our most needed items are:
+If possible, consider donating non-perishable food items.
+These donations help keep shelves stocked and ensure safe, healthy, and nutritious food is available to partners in the Community Food Assistance Network, who support the 1 in 10 households in Waterloo region struggling to afford food.
+Non-perishable food items can be dropped off at any grocery store or police, fire, or paramedic station in Kitchener-Waterloo, or at The Food Bank’s distribution centre.

 Host a food and fund drive

-Food and fund drives are a great way to spread the word about Hunger Action Month and support our work.
-Ask your friends, family, neighbours, and co-workers to contribute a monetary or non-perishable food donation for The Food Bank.
-Don’t forget to register your food and fund drive at thefoodbank.ca/ffd so we can provide you with boxes, bags, and posters paid for by our sponsors, as well as step-by-step instructions for setting up your own custom online donation page.
+Food and fund drives are a fantastic way to spread the word about Hunger Action Month and support The Food Bank’s work.
+Community members are encouraged to ask friends, family, neighbors, and co-workers to contribute monetary or non-perishable food donations.
+Don’t forget to register the food and fund drive at thefoodbank.ca/ffd to receive boxes, bags, and posters paid for by Food & Fund Drive sponsors, along with step-by-step instructions for setting up a custom online donation page.

 Volunteer at a fundraising event

-We’re always looking for volunteers to help at community fundraising events.
-Event volunteers raise awareness about our work, collect food and cash donations, and help the public understand the impact of their donations.
-Visit our website to learn more about being an event volunteer.
+The Food Bank is always looking for volunteers to assist at community fundraising events.
+Event volunteers play a crucial role in raising awareness about the organization’s work, collecting food and cash donations, and helping the public understand the impact of their contributions.
+Those interested can learn more on The Food Bank’s website.

 Attend a fundraising event

-Did you know?
-There are always so many exciting events happening in our community that support The Food Bank!
-Visit our website to discover tons of fun events that raise food and funds for The Food Bank.
+There are many exciting events happening in Waterloo region that support The Food Bank.
+Visit thefoodbank.ca/events to discover fun events that raise food and funds for The Food Bank.